ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Untrusted Apps, Trusted Apps, and Personalization Data

-In TEEP, there is an explicit relationship and dependence between the Untrusted Application in the REE and one or more TAs in the TEE, as shown in {{notionalarch2}}.
+In TEEP, there is an explicit relationship and dependence between an Untrusted Application in a REE and one or more TAs in a TEE, as shown in {{notionalarch2}}.
-For most purposes, an Untrusted Application that uses one or more TA's in a TEE appears no different from any other Untrusted Application in the REE.
-However, the way the Untrusted Application and its corresponding TA's are packaged, delivered, and installed on the device can vary.
-The variations depend on whether the Untrusted Application and TA are bundled together or are provided separately, and this has implications to the management of the TAs in the TEE.
-In addition to the Untrusted Application and TA, the TA and/or TEE may require some additional data to personalize the TA to the service provider or the device or a user.
+For most purposes, an Untrusted Application that uses one or more TAs in a TEE appears no different from any other Untrusted Application in the REE.
+However, the way the Untrusted Application and its corresponding TAs are packaged, delivered, and installed on the device can vary.
+The variations depend on whether the Untrusted Application and TA are bundled together or are provided separately, and this has implications to the management of the TAs in a TEE.
+In addition to the Untrusted Application and TA(s), the TA(s) and/or TEE may require some additional data to personalize the TA to the Service Provider or the device or a user.
-This personalization data is dependent on the TEE, the TA and the SP; an example of personalization data might be a secret symmetric key used by the TA to communicate with the SP.
+This personalization data is dependent on the TEE, the TA, and the SP; an example of personalization data might be a secret symmetric key used by the TA to communicate with the SP.
 The personalization data must be encrypted to preserve the confidentiality of potentially sensitive data contained within it.
-Other than this requirement to support confidentiality, TEEP place no limitations or requirements on the personalization data.
+Other than this requirement to support confidentiality, the TEEP architecture places no limitations or requirements on the personalization data.

-There are three possible cases for bundling of the Untrusted Application, TA, and personalization data:
+There are three possible cases for bundling of an Untrusted Application, TA(s), and personalization data:

-  1. The Untrusted Application, TA, and personalization data are all bundled together in a single package by the SP and provided to the TEEP Broker through the TAM.
+  1. The Untrusted Application, TA(s), and personalization data are all bundled together in a single package by an SP and provided to the TEEP Broker through the TAM.

-  2. The Untrusted Application and the TA are bundled together in a single package, which a TAM or a publicly accessible app store maintains, and the personalization data is separately provided by the SP's TAM.
+  2. The Untrusted Application and the TA(s) are bundled together in a single package, which a TAM or a publicly accessible app store maintains, and the personalization data is separately provided by the SP's TAM.